cruxprotocol/js-sdk/README.md

         ```
         {
             status: "PENDING",
-            status_detail: "Your subdomain was registered in transaction"
+            statusDetail: "Your subdomain was registered in transaction"
         }
         ```
     - Type: javascript object